 What if I’ve been diagnosed with chronic kidney disease?

-You should keep track of your symptoms so you can let your doctor know if they are getting worse.
+You should keep track of your symptoms to let your doctor know if they are getting worse.
 If they are getting worse, especially symptoms like foamy or bloody urine, it may be a sign that your kidney disease is progressing.

 As you start your CKD journey, you may feel alone.
 But you’re not.
 At PatientsLikeMe, there are over 17,000 members who know what you’re going through.
 Join the conversation today to learn how to manage chronic kidney disease and get the support you need.